GDQuest/website/content/post/2016/summer-news/index.md

 <!-- TODO: Screenshot -->

 I have travelled very little so far, and it'll be my first time on a long-haul flight.
-It's also a personal treat after a few years working in the gaming industry, taking little time off, and creating GDquest 18 months ago.
+It's also a personal treat after a few years working in the gaming industry, taking little time off, and creating GDQuest 18 months ago.
 It'll be a great occasion to fully relax, and come back to full productivity in November.

 That said, it's time to get back to work.
 Well, actually to share dinner with a few friends, at the time of writing.
 But you know what I mean!